 Measuring the Progress of Transformation

-If you’ve ever seen any of the Transformers films, you know quite well that one of the bots transforms, it happens in one smooth (if not lengthy) action.
-Pieces and features melt away to reveal something new, but comprised of the same parts.
-Any transformation is this way, including when organizations change.
+If you’ve ever seen a Transformers movie, you’re well aware that one of the bots transforms, even if it’s in smooth (if not longer) action.
+The pieces and features melt away to reveal something new, but there are similar parts involved.
+Any change happens when organizations change.

-So how might we take this approach to enterprise transformation, particularly that in the HR space where metrics are everywhere, but not always illustrative of a People team’s success?
-If leveraging the Agile PeopleOps Framework, there is a Charter that captures the transformation to be made.
-We recommend using this approach to identifying OMTM metrics, and assigning them to stages.
+So how can we take this approach to enterprise transformation, especially in the HR space where metrics are everywhere but don’t always exemplify the success of a team of people?
+If leveraging the Agile PeopleOps Framework, there is a charter that captures the change to be made.
+We recommend using this approach to identify OMTM metrics and specify them in stages.

 For starters, let’s revisit Steve Glaveski’s table, with People Team-transformation additions:

-Taking these metrics, and using the Charter to document and track them, will help your APF transformation stay the course.
-It’s a great coaching tool for Leadership (e.g.: “What could we have done better here?”), but also a good living document for the folks you’re working directly with (it tracks progress).
+Taking these metrics, and documenting and tracking your use of the charter, will help your APF change stay the course.
+It’s a great coaching tool for leadership (example: “What can we do better here?”), but it’s also a great live document for the people you’re working directly with (it tracks progress).
 Can do).
 A great way to do it).
 A great way to track and track your progress).
 Helps to show.)

 Give it a try and let us know what you think!
 If you have questions about this approach, find us at email@example.com